 Operational controls are established for those activities that affect significant environmental aspects.
 Operational controls consist of policies and procedures, trained personnel, physical or administrative controls, process monitoring and specific acceptance criteria stated in procedures.
 Operational controls exist in contractor manuals, desk instructions, and plans that are generated, produced, and controlled according to established contractor protocols.
-Specific operational controls are applied through planning, procurement, subcontracting, design, construction and facility operation.
-Language is included in all statements of work to inform subcontractors of the Environment, Safety, and Health Policy and to convey environmental requirements to all subcontractors.
+Specific operational controls are applied through planning, procurement, subcontracting, design, construction, and facility operation.
+Language is included in all statements of work to inform subcontractors of the environmental requirements.
 Safety, environmental, and quality reviews of plans and procedures ensure all needed controls are included.